Avokadoen/ecez/README.md

     move->>move: run
 ```

+#### Multithreading is done through [zjobs](https://github.com/michal-z/zig-gamedev/tree/main/libs/zjobs)

+zjobs is as the name suggest a job based multithreading API.

 ### Queries

 You can query the api instance for all components of certain type and filter out instances of said components that also have unwanted sibling components.